W2Codam/ft_galaxy/README.md

 - Allow the player to travel from star to star!
 Maybe even implement a pathing algorithm to travel much more conveniently from A to B.

 - Every star should generate a sol system that can be a binary system, trinary, ... and they should also generate X amount of planets which can be habitable, unhabitable, gas planet.
-The player can then visit those systems and within the system, maybe make them orbit the sun as well?
+The player can then visit those systems and move around within the system, maybe make the planets orbit the sun as well?

 - Anything else you think is a nice addition.